ivopc/phaser3-illuminated/README.md

 Phaser 3 plugin using Illuminated.js lib to real-time light effects on WebGL web games.

 # Usage
-Don't forget to include the Illuminated.js lib in your HTML document.
+Don't forget to include the Illuminated.js (is in /src/illuminated.js) lib in your HTML document.

 ```html
 <script type="text/javascript" src="Illuminated.js"></script>
 ```

-In the game instance (preload) add a load plugin like this:
+In the game instance (preload) add a load plugin like this (the file is in /src/illuminated.p3.js):
 ```javascript
     this.load.scenePlugin({
         key: "IlluminatedJS",